From Spiritual Bypassing to Embodied Spirituality

 But the nervous system can’t discharge what’s always being held in.
 It can’t rest when it’s always turned on.
 Chronic performing keeps the body in a state of low-grade vigilance.
 Held breath, forced smiles and nodding while something inside contracts.
 These are all signs of the old masks in place.

-This is an origin of where exhaustion actually comes from.
+This is a central origin of where exhaustion actually comes from.
 It’s not weakness.
-It’s the cost of a costume worn too long.
+It’s the cost of wearing a costume and its mask for too long.

 We don’t make up our masks from out of nowhere.
-Our culture and families summon us to wear them before we’re old enough to question what we’re being asked.
+Our culture and families summon us to wear them long before we’re old enough to question what we’re being asked to wear.

 Western culture has long prized the measurable: productivity, achievement, rational thinking, and spiritual perfectionism.
 What it tends to quietly devalue are the things that can’t be optimized: the body, emotion, rest, need, and receptivity.